Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 ### Key Findings in Stroke Dataset
 The analysis provides several key insights regarding stroke risk factors:

-1. Heart Risk (Heart Disease and/or Hypertension) Are Strongly Associated with Stroke
+1. Heart Risk (Heart Disease and/or Hypertension) Are Associated with Stroke
    - Individuals with heart risk have a significantly higher likelihood of experiencing a stroke.
-   - A Chi-square test (p = 0.000) confirms a strong association between stroke and heart risk using the 5% significance.
+   - A Chi-square test of independence (p = 0.000) confirms a association between stroke and heart risk at the 5% significance level.

 2. Age and Glucose Levels Are Significant Predictors
    - Stroke patients tend to be older and have higher average glucose levels.
    - A Mann-Whitney U test indicates that age and glucose levels differ significantly between stroke and non-stroke groups.

 3. No Significant Association Between Stroke and Gender, Marital Status, Work Type, Residence Type, and Smoking Status
-   - The Chi-square test results show no statistically significant relationship using the 5% significance, between stroke risk and:
+   - The Chi-square test of independence results show no statistically significant relationship at the 5% significance level, between stroke risk and:
      - Gender (p = 0.338)
      - Marital status (p = 0.9483)
      - Work type (p = 0.1354)